o3de/o3de.org/content/docs/user-guide/features/editor/asset-browser.md

 ---
-description: ' Use the Amazon Lumberyard Asset Browser to quickly view and access your game project assets. '
+description: ' Use the Open 3D Engine Asset Browser to quickly view and access your game project assets. '
 title: 'Asset Browser'
 ---